Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 Published in: Journ.
 S. Afr.
 Bot. xxxvi.
 288 (1970).

-Habitat: A limited number of plant were found on a small hill in the dry interior West Cape around Oudtshoorn where the population density was never very high.
+Habitat: A limited number of plant were found scattered on a small hill in the dry interior West Cape around Oudtshoorn where the population density was never very high.
 In this area the rain is scant but can occur in winter or summer.
-They grows almost buried with only the upper retuse face of the leaves visible, on a gravelly soil in the protection of shrubs often in deep shade and covered with dust,
+They grows almost buried with only the upper retuse face of the leaves visible, on a firm hard gravely soil with pH 6,8 in the protection of shrubs often in deep shade and covered with dust.

 Synonyms: